scipy/scipy/doc/source/building/index.rst

 .. note::

-    You can skip these steps if you are using ``conda``, as these dependencies will be installed automatically.
+    If you are using Conda, you can skip the steps in this section - with the exception of installing compilers for Windows or the Apple Developer Tools for macOS.
+All other dependencies will be installed automatically by the ``mamba env create -f environment.yml`` command.

 .. tab-set::